CodeTaste: Can LLMs Generate Human-Level Code Refactorings?

 CodeTaste Leaderboard

-Interactive summary of experimental results from the paper appendix.
+The leaderboard below provides an interactive summary of our experimental results.
 Use the toggles to switch tracks and click table headers to sort.

 What is CodeTaste?